 What kind of wig?

-They are also very expensive.
-They do not hold color well and they have to be styled every time you wear them, like real hair.
+They don’t retain color well, and you must style them every time you wear them, just like natural hair.
 And they have a life span – they do not last forever.

 The solution that always works

+Many find scalp micro pigmentation a great alternative to wigs.
+Hairline Ink’s practitioners give your scalp a three-dimensional appearance.
 The treatment is non-invasive and relatively painless because the needles are much smaller than tattoo needles.
-We also offer scar camouflage, which is very effective at covering up unsightly scars.
+We also camouflage unsightly scars effectively.

 Prices vary according to how much scalp area you want us to cover.
 We offer Scalp Micropigmentation in over 50 US cities.
 Call or text us today at 833-HAIR-INK (833-424-7465) to schedule an appointment, learn about our pricing, or get a free quote!